-Springfield’s Cozy Dog Drive In takes credit as the home of the hot dog on a stick phenomenon – and coined the phrase “Cozy Dog” for their variety.
-Considered a historic Route 66 landmark, the drive-in has been patronized by travelers since its opening in 1949.
+While exploring Route 66 history in Springfield, travelers must visit the birthplace of the battered, fried, hot dog on a stick that most people call a corn dog today.
+Springfield’s Cozy Dog Drive In is the home of the hot dog on a stick phenomenon – and coined the phrase “Cozy Dog” for their variety.
+Considered a historic Route 66 landmark, the drive-in has been a popular local spot since its opening in 1949.

+The kitsch, nostalgia, and people make this a road trip you’re sure to remember.
 Plan your Springfield trip today at enjoyillinois.com.

--The Illinois Office of Tourism
+–Illinois Office of Tourism